luqtas/pindata/README.md

   · DELETE, removes the tables and all the players data associated with

 when 'score' is selected
-  · ENTER, brings the prompt for adding a score, only numbers are accepted · BACKSPACE, deletes the last added data point
+  · ENTER, brings the prompt for adding a score, only numbers are accepted, if the entry is blank ("") it will show the average score in 10 entries
+  · BACKSPACE, deletes the last added data point
   · DELETE, removes all the points for the selected player